Skip to main content

 2. Under Timezone:

-• Set the primary timezone to Pacific Time (or your main business timezone).
+• Set the primary timezone to Pacific Time (or your business timezone).

-• Leave fallback behavior at the default, or set it to the same timezone for this simple test.
+• Leave fallback behavior at the default for this simple test.

-3. Leave Date Overrides empty for this quickstart (no special blackout dates).
+3. Leave Date Overrides empty for this quickstart (no blackout dates).

-This ensures that calls from this campaign will only happen during normal business hours in Pacific Time.
+This ensures calls from this campaign only happen during normal business hours.

 4. Build a simple outreach flow